carlosrisma/doctutorial/docs/source/IDE.rst

 CLion
 ===========
-If using ms-van3t in Windows with WSL refer to this guide --> https://gabrielcarvfer.github.io/NS3/installation/clion For Ubuntu, you may the following steps:
+If using ms-van3t in Windows with WSL refer to this guide --> https://gabrielcarvfer.github.io/NS3/installation/clion .
+For Ubuntu, you may follow these steps:

 1) After opening CLion, go to *File > Open..* and select the path/to/ms-van3t/ns-3-dev/ like in the picture.